-M.O. holds a B.M. in Theory from Eastman School of Music and a M.M. in Music Composition from University of Illinois at Urbana-Champaign.
-M.O. is now pursuing a D.M.A. at Illinois, where he is the graduate teaching assistant administrator of CAMIL (Computer Assisted Music Instruction Laboratory) and CMP (Computer Music Project).
-M.O.'s primary composition instructors include Sever Tipei, Heinrich Taube, Scott A. Wyatt, Erik Lund, Erin Gee, Brian Belét, Janis Mercer, and David Liptak.
-M.O. has had additional lessons or masterclasses with Robert Morris, Marcos Balter, Amy Williams, Elainie Lillios, and Ann Cleare, among others.
+M.O.'s primary composition instructors include Marc Sabat, Sever Tipei, Heinrich Taube, Scott A. Wyatt, Erik Lund, Erin Gee, Brian Belét, Janis Mercer, and David Liptak.
+He has had additional lessons or masterclasses with Robert Morris, Christian Wolff, Klaus Lang, Ann Cleare, Amy Williams, Elainie Lillios, Marcos Balter, and Ronald Parks, among others.

 M.O. has studied trombone with Mark Lawrence, John Marcellus, Jim Pugh, and Elliot Chasanov.
 He has had additional lessons with William Lang, Felix Del Tredici, Hilary Jeffrey, and Reginald Chapman.
 He has also attended the Darmstädter Ferienkurse Brass Academy.